semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-integration.md

 ## Something to build

-On most cases, the first step in CI is building the application.
+In most cases, the first step in CI is building the application.
 This proves that the main trunk is not broken and usually gives us a target to test.

 So, our first task is to have something to build.
 In this case, we'll build a "Hello, World!"
 HTTP server in Go.

 <Steps>

 1. [Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your machine
-2. Fetch the `setup-semaphore` branch, which was created in the [Hello World](./hello-world) part of the tutorial
+2. Fetch the `setup-semaphore` branch, which was created in the [Hello World](./hello-world) part of the tour

     ```shell
     git fetch origin setup-semaphore